-Grandjean was named “Breakthrough Engineer of the Year” by the Music Producers Guild in 2017.
+Grandjean was named “Breakthrough Engineer of the Year” by the UK Music Producers Guild in 2017.
 She is up for another MPG award this year, and we wish her the best of luck!
 (Full disclosure: Shure is a MPG awards sponsor.)

 Bells Driver: Why did you choose to come to London from France?

 I applied for internships in studios in London when I finished my studies.
 I wanted to go abroad either to England or America because it is where all the music I listen to is made.
 I got an internship in London, and it went well, so I decided to stay and find work here.
 The rest is history.

 BD: How useful did you find your engineering studies?